scholarslab/Geoloader/README.md

 # Merge YAML-defined metadata into the Solr documents:
 geoloader solr load /path/to/files/* --metadata /path/to/yaml

+# Push the jobs onto a Resque queue:
+geoloader solr load /path/to/files/* --queue

 # Clear all documents in a workspace:
 geoloader solr clear workspace
 ```